 Like other flexible pipe materials, PVC experiences ring deflection in response to external loads.
 Two PVC Pipe News articles review the deflection-response mechanism.
 The first article is "Back to Basics: Time Dependent Variables for Flexible Sewer Pipe."
 The article reviews the key elements that determine the long-term ring deflection that a flexible pipe will experience.
 It will also show that the time-dependent elements do not include creep.
 The second article is "A More Typical Deflection Response."

-This Uni-Bell Technical Report, "UNI-TR-1, Deflection: The Pipe/Soil Mechanism," details design procedures for predicting long-term deflection of buried PVC pipe.
+This Uni-Bell Technical Report, "UNI-TR-1, Deflection: The Pipe/Soil Mechanism," details design procedures for predicting the long-term deflection of buried PVC pipe.

 This Canada-specific comparison of PVC and polypropylene (PP) sewer pipes is based on: (1) For PVC sewer pipe – decades of research and field experience: (2) For PP’s new sanitary-sewer pipe – brief history of usage with unknown longevity.